VincentWijshoff/HAFLINK/README.md

 # HA Flink example

-This self contained example runs apache flink jobs on kubernetes with the new flink kubernetes operator.
+This self contained example runs apache flink jobs on kubernetes with the [new flink kubernetes operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-stable/).
 It runs kubernetes in HA mode with a kafka source and jdbc sink, enabling tests with both the HA mode as flink and the full exactly-once semantics of the kafka to jdbc pipeline.

 # How to run
 ## Requirements
 - 16 GB RAM
-- k3s installed (follow https://github.com/Kapernikov/skaffold-helm-tutorial/blob/main/chapters/01-install-k3s.md)
+- k3s installed (follow [k3s helm setup](https://github.com/Kapernikov/skaffold-helm-tutorial/blob/main/chapters/01-install-k3s.md))
 - k9s (optional, but very usefull)

 ## Installation